 Here are some example uses for which the Prestige is well suited.
-Application graphics shown are for the P-660W.

 1.3.1 Protected Internet Access

 The Prestige is the ideal high-speed Internet access solution.
 It is compatible with all major ADSL DSLAM (Digital Subscriber Line Access Multiplexer) providers and supports the ADSL standards as shown in Table 1 on page 42.
 In addition, the Prestige allows wireless clients access to your network resources.